Based on a true story.

 Sanam

 Has turned a recent loss she thought she could not endure into a universal love that has expanded her capacity to give.
-She knows more about what matters most now—and sees a potential future for the remaining years of her life.
+She knows more about what matters most now—and sees a surprising future for the remaining years of her life.
 Something that was unimaginable may be the path she was meant to follow from the beginning.

 • Behitha [A Marisa Quinn type.]